cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

     }
     ```

 - `.skey` / **Private Signing Key** : Is used to sign / approve transactions for your wallet.
-As you can imagine, it is very important to not expose this file and must be kept secure.
+As you can imagine, it is very important to not expose this file to the public and must be kept secure.

-    ***The signing key file should look something like this***:
+    **The signing key file should look something like this**:
     ```json
     {
         "type": "PaymentSigningKeyShelley_ed25519",